Estimated reading time: 11 minutes

-It is totally possible to make your own vape juice using only household items, such as glycerine and food flavourings.
+It is possible to make your own vape juice using only household items, such as glycerine and food flavourings.
 However, these ingredients will produce a relatively soft-tasting, nicotine-free e liquid.
-To make a stronger and more satisfying homemade vape juice, you will also need to buy nicotine and propylene glycol liquids.
+To make stronger and more satisfying homemade vape juice, you will also need to buy nicotine and propylene glycol liquids.

 This article shows you how you can make your own e liquid at home using the most basic kitchen or household ingredients and equipment.